Authentication Providers

 Configuration Merging

-When you set auth: "guest" or auth: "keycloak", the package automatically includes auth-specific configurations:
+When you set auth: "guest", auth: "keycloak", or auth: "github", the package automatically includes auth-specific configurations:

 Package configs: